 The FLIR Lepton™ is the most compact longwave infrared (LWIR) sensor available as an OEM product.
-It packs a resolution of 80 × 60 pixels into a camera body that is smaller than a dime.
+It packs a resolution of 80 × 60 or 160x120 pixels into a camera body that is smaller than a dime.
 This revolutionary camera core is poised to equip a new generation of mobile and handheld devices, as well as small fixed-mount camera systems, with thermal imaging capabilities never seen before.
 Lepton contains a breakthrough lens fabricated in wafer form, along with a microbolometer focal plane array (FPA) and advanced thermal image processing.
 In order to support the lepton and make it easy to use, we have developed a breakout board to support the module along with example source code.
 Please see the Lepton Thermal Camera Breakout Datasheet for more information.

 I want one!

 Get a fully tested Shuttered Lepton Camera with a breakout board at GroupGets.com.

 At this time we highly suggest using the PureThermal boards to interface to the lepton. this converts the Lepton's SPI-like protocol to a standard UVC USB webcam.
 Unless you plan to integrate the lepton onto custom hardware the Pure Thermal is a better solution for experimenting and building applications for the lepton.
 There are three form factors to pick from, PT1, PT2, and PTmini.
 For most use cases the PT2 is the best option.

 Some code is posted on github for capturing an image using a raspberry pi

 Some code for the Arduino DUE

 A Group has been created to discuss the FLIR Lepton Module. https://groups.google.com/d/forum/flir-lepton